Tamburasca/fronius2influx/README.md

 * "SmartMeter": detailed information about Meter devices.
 * "SolarData": calculated energy on each panel group, as function of the geolocation of the PV installation, solar position, and attenuation owing to airmass.
-* "Forecast": predicted solar flux (units of kWh) on all PV panels as cumulated over the step size provided by ECMWF for the next 10 days and GFS for the next 16 days.
+* "Forecast": predicted solar fluxes (units of kWh) on all PV panels as cumulated over the step size provided by ECMWF for the next 10 days, GFS for the next 16 days, and open-meteo for a time horizon of 14 days.
 Forecast data is updated 4 times a day - according to the cron job in docker.
-Fields: "ssdr" (ECMWF) and "dswrf" (GFS).
+Related fields: "ssdr" (ECMWF), "dswrf" (GFS), and "forecast" (open-meteo).

 Moreover, in bucket "aggregates" the measurement "daily" represents a materialized view over all energy data aggregated to one day, such as: